David-Honisch/Microsoft-Windows/LC2Navigator2027/readme.md

 - openai, chatgpt,watsonx, gemini
 - and so on.
 All plugins will be updated and reuploaded.

 Please notice:All plugins have to be migrated, so please check my homepage and this repository.
 Try to update the all plugins to get the current list of migrated plugins.

 I will try to update the plugins installation script soon.

 Please be patient.

-##Basic Requirements
+## Basic Requirements

 Windows 64
 Mac IOS (plugins not supported)
 Linux (plugins not supported)

-### Note:
+### Note

 - Curently only windows x64 builds available.
 - 32 Bit Electron build is NOT longer supported

 ## Plugin Software Requirements (no autoinstall !!)